This is the multi-page printable view of this section. Click here to print.

 Cloud Functions statusCloud Functions status information

-• function creation and modification
+• Function creation and modification

-• inspect jar file in the Code tab
+• Code tab: inspect jar file

-• add and modify in the Trigger tab
+• Trigger tab: add and modify

 Table.
 Cloud Functions status information and additional features